swissup/swissup.github.io/m2/argento/customization/grid-system.md

 ```

 `col-xs` means that this rule will work on all screen dimensions.
 If you would
-like to specify separate rules for different devices, use couple of classes with
+like to specify separate rules for different devices, use several classes with an
 appropriate suffix.

 Column size prefix | Description